nuetzliches/spocr/README.md

 > ℹ️ The legacy `spocr test` verb was removed from the v5 CLI.
 Until the new validation surface lands, use `dotnet test` (see Quick Start) to execute the unit and integration suites.

-Use `spocr --help` to discover all verbs and shared options (profiles, verbosity, dry-runs, etc.).
+Use `spocr --help` to discover all verbs and shared options (profiles, verbosity, caching, etc.).

 ## Configuration via `.env`